Let’s talk Hotplates!

 For heating large amounts of wax for working on large scale pieces, I use this model, using the small simmering side only.
 The hotter side gets way too hot, even on the lowest setting.
 (I believe there is a small single version, but again, I can’t personally vouch for it.)
 I melt a large saucepan of encaustic medium, or colour, it’s hot enough to keep larger quantities of wax in a fluid state, and I can check the temperature with a food thermometer.
 (Don’t forget, never use for food, after you’ve used them for wax.)
 I then use this in conjunction with the hotplates mentioned above to mix additional colours.

-I’ve found these three models to work in the UK, and a with system that works for me.
+I’ve found these four methods to work in the UK, and a with system that works for me.

 I know there are many other heat sources out there, so do your homework and find a solution that works for you, but do keep these key things in mind…